-This tutorial currently concentrates on geometric fitting, but gives overviews of the other topics.
-It uses the breast surface as the model for fitting, which is appropriate as customising breast models to individuals is needed to simulate deformation with change in pose, and this in turn helps co-locate regions of possible cancerous tissue from multiple medical images each made with different imaging devices which necessarily use different body poses.
+The central part of this tutorial fits models to breast surface data.
+This is a very practical application, since customising breast models to individuals is needed to simulate deformation with change in pose, and this in turn helps co-locate regions of possible cancerous tissue from multiple medical images each made with different imaging devices which necessarily use different body poses.